 - Unsatisfactory results.
 Disappointment often stems from unrealistic expectations.
 Remember, no nose can ever be “perfect,” but you can still achieve significantly positive changes.
 You may still have a small bump on the bridge of your nose, or you may still have continued (but improved) asymmetry.

 - Internal scarring that interferes with air passage.
 Dr. Raval uses post-operative splints to minimize this risk.

 - Infection.
-This is rare, and the risk is further minimized because Dr. Raval always performs procedures in an accredited surgical center to ensure the greatest possible patient safety.
+This is rare in normal healthy patients, and the risk is further minimized because Dr. Raval always performs procedures in an accredited surgical center to ensure the greatest possible patient safety.

 The smoothest, quickest recovery starts by following your pre-surgery instructions, because good health enables your body to heal faster.
 Exercise is highly recommended.
 And if you smoke, you’ll have to quit at least two weeks in advance, and remain smoke-free following your surgery, too.

 At first after your surgery, you will have stents inside your nostrils and you may have a cast over the bridge of your nose.
 Dr. Raval will remove these a week later, and you’ll get your first peek at your new nose.
 It won’t look much like the final result, though.
 You can expect swelling and bruising for 2-4 weeks, and a bit of residual swelling may last several months.
 Nonetheless, you’ll be able to resume work and other daily activities within a couple of weeks.
 Maybe even sooner.